wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * 14.7	Enforce Access Control to Data through Automated Tools
    * 14.8	Encrypt Sensitive Information at Rest

+   Egress monitoring occurs when an organization monitors the outbound flow of information from one network to another.
+The most popular form of egress monitoring is carried out using firewalls that monitor and control outbound traffic.
+Continuous monitoring and Continuous Monitoring as a Service (CMaaS) are not specific enough to answer this question.
+Any logging and monitoring activities should be part of an organizational continuous monitoring program.
+The continuous monitoring program must be designed to meet the needs of the organization and implemented correctly to ensure that the organization’s critical infrastructure is guarded.
+Organizations may want to look into CMaaS solutions deployed by cloud service providers.

 <strong>K. Host Based Firewall</strong>